 The Bari-Dubrovnik ferry was once the main link between Italy and southern Dalmatia but the rise in low-cost airlines has diminished the usefulness and hence the frequency of this line.
 At one time, Croatia's national ferry line, Jadrolinija, ran this route all winter.
-The ferry runs only from April to October.
+The ferry runs only from 14 April to 24 November.
 The trip takes from 7 1/2 to 9 hours.
+The 2023 schedule hasn't been published yet.
+Below is the 2022 schedule.

 1. Select your departure port (Bari or Dubrovnik)